Step 2: Choose a Toolkit or Article.

-This article contains videos you can watch to learn how to recover from Hurricane Harvey.
+This article contains videos you can watch to learn how to recover from a disaster.
 The videos and content were done by the State Bar of Texas.

 This article tells you about appealing an eviction and steps you may be able to take.
 This article was written by Texas RioGrande Legal Aid.